zxzixuanwang/telegraf/docs/AGGREGATORS.md

 * A aggregator must conform to the [telegraf.Aggregator][] interface.
 * Aggregators should call `aggregators.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Telegraf itself, plugins must register themselves using a file in `github.com/influxdata/telegraf/plugins/aggregators/all` named according to the plugin name.
-Make sure your also add build-tags to conditionally build the plugin.
+* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/aggregators/all/all.go` file.
-* Each plugin requires a file called `sample.conf` containing the sample configuration for the plugin in TOML format.
+* The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
+This is included in `telegraf config`.
 Please consult the [Sample Config][] page for the latest style guidelines.
-* Each plugin `README.md` file should include the `sample.conf` file in a section describing the configuration by specifying a `toml` section in the form `toml @sample.conf`.
-The specified file(s) are then injected automatically into the Readme.
+* The `Description` function should say in one line what this aggregator does.
 * The Aggregator plugin will need to keep caches of metrics that have passed through it.
 This should be done using the builtin `HashID()` function of each metric.